Discussion

 Another important consequence of a symmetric criterion is that it trivially generalises to comparing any number of models, such as we did in Table 2.1.
 One should however take care in such cases that models are not simply rejected by chance when a large number of models are simultaneously compared.
 By how much that chance would increase, and how best to account for this, are questions we leave for future work.

 From a practical standpoint, the most important feature of the \(\Bemd{}\) is likely its ability to compare both specific model parametrisations of the same structural model, as well as structurally different models.
 Most other criteria listed in Fig. 2.8 only compare model structures, because they either assume globally optimal parameters (AIC, BIC), integrate over the entire parameter space (Bayes factor) or refit their parameters to each dataset (AIC, MDL).
 The calculation of the \(\Bemd{AB;c}\) between two models is also reasonably fast, taking less than a minute in most of our examples.
-Although calibration experiments are more computationally onerous, our experiments suggest that the \(\Bemd{AB;c}\) is largely insensitive to the scaling constant \(c\) when it is below a certain value (approximately 1 in our experiments).
-We anticipate therefore that practitioners may simply perform their exploratory analyses with a few different values of \(c\), and only perform the calibration experiments if there is indication that analyses are worth pursuing.
+Although the calibration experiments are more computationally onerous, for both of our models we found that the \(\Bemd{AB;c}\) is valid over a range of \(c\) values, with the high end near \(c=1\).
+This suggests a certain universality to the \(\Bemd{AB;c}\), which would allow practitioners to perform initial analyses with a conservative value like \(c=1\), only then proceeding to calibration experiments if there is indication that they are worth pursuing.
 Alternatively, since calibration is a function of experimental details, a laboratory might perform it once to determine a good value of \(c\) for its experimental setup, and then share that value between its projects.

-Also important is that computing the \(\Bemd{}\) only requires knowledge which is usually accessible in practice: a method to generate synthetic samples from both \(\M_A\) and \(\M_B\), a method to generate true samples, and a loss function.
+Another important feature is that computing the \(\Bemd{}\) only requires knowledge which is usually accessible in practice: a method to generate synthetic samples from both \(\M_A\) and \(\M_B\), a method to generate true samples, and a loss function.
 Some reasoned choices are used to define the stochastic process \(\qproc\) in the PPF space, but they are limited by the hard constraints of that space: PPFs must be one-dimensional on \([0, 1]\), monotone, integrable, and non-accumulating.
-Hierarchical beta (HB) processes (which are further detailed in the Methods) satisfy those constraints, but it would be an interesting avenue of research to look for alternatives which also satisfy the desiderata for \(\qproc\).
+Although they make defining an appropriate stochastic process considerably more complicated, these constraints seem to be key for obtaining distributions which are representative of epistemic uncertainty (see Fig. 7.3).
+We proposed hierarchical beta (HB) processes (further detailed in the Methods) to satisfy these constraints, but it would be an interesting avenue of research to look for alternatives which also satisfy the desiderata for \(\qproc\).
 In particular, if one could define processes which better preserve the proportionality of Eq.
-2.23, or allow for a faster computational implementation, the \(\Bemd{}\) could be applied to an even wider range of problems.
+2.24 at large values of \(c\), or allow for a faster computational implementation, the \(\Bemd{}\) could be applied to an even wider range of problems.

-More generally, we hope that practitioners view the \(\Bemd{}\) criterion not as a prescription, but as a framework which can be adapted to their problem.
-This adaptivity offers many opportunities to incorporate domain expertise: in the choice of the candidate models, the loss function, sensitivity parameter \(c\), rejection threshold \(\falsifythreshold\), and epistemic distributions used to validate \(c\).
+Already however, the \(\Bemd{}\) as proposed offers many opportunities to incorporate domain expertise: in the choice of the candidate models, loss function, sensitivity parameter \(c\), rejection threshold \(\falsifythreshold\), and epistemic distributions used to validate \(c\).
 These are clear interpretable choices which help express scientific intent.
+These choices, along with the assumptions underpinning the \(\Bemd{}\), should also become testable: if they lead to selecting models which continue to predict well on new data, that in itself will provide for them a form of empirical validation.